2022-2023 Capstone Projects

 Summary: Current research demonstrates that people with Parkinson’s Disease can have challenges with compliance with exercise programs.
 This project aims to develop a program based on identifying barriers for individual participants and creating a program tailored to their individual needs with an emphasis on engaging in enjoyable activities.

-Mentors: Dr. Christine Pollard
+Mentors: Dr. David Phillips

 Mentor: Dr. Meredith Wampler-Kuhn